JuanMuruaOlalde/aprendiendo_rust/01 basic documentation -start here-.md

 - [The `Result` Enum and Error Handling in Rust](https://doc.rust-lang.org/book/ch09-00-error-handling.html)

-As in any other language, libraries are very important:
+As in any other language, it is very difficult to do anything serious without using libraries:

 - [Rust Crate List - Blessed.rs - an unofficial guide to the Rust ecosystem](https://blessed.rs/crates)